The Decline of Liberal Humanism

 Those scholastics who, in the name of professionalism, deny the possibility of characterizing broad historical sweeps are simply rejecting the possibility of there being the order of long durations because it does not exist in the trivia amongst which they compulsively immerse themselves [GARE ARRAN.
 1996, 72].

-Such dramatization of history is not typical for Western philosophers, although a critical attitude towards European realities originated in Europe itself.
-Oswald Spengler, predicting its decline, assumed an increase in the influence of the Russian experience on the world order due to his negative attitude towards democracy (SPENGLER OSWALD.
-1920-1922).
-Indeed, democracy in essence is only one of the forms of government that, in principle, should ensure progress for humanity, and in the historical process, it does not look dominant, although it is becoming increasingly widespread.
-Of course, there should be no return to primitive forms of government, but democracy should be modernized and improved because, despite Fukuyama's assertion, it still has internal contradictions.
-Fukuyama does not go deep into history, he also lacks knowledge, the same that many other philosophers of the past, such as Hegel and Kant, followed by the American philosopher, were lacking (FUKUYAMA FRANCIS.
+The further development of rationalism in Western Europe was reflected in the liberalization of public life, along with the impoverishment of its spiritual content.
+This led Oswald Spengler to predict the decline of Western Europe, but he failed to recognize the hidden shortcomings of liberal democracy.
+Indeed, democracy is essentially just one form of government that should, in principle, ensure human progress, and historically, it does not appear dominant, despite its increasing prevalence.
+Certainly, there should be no return to primitive forms of government, but democracy must be modernized and improved, for, contrary to Fukuyama's assertion, it does have internal contradictions.
+Fukuyama doesn't delve deeply into history, and he also lacks the same knowledge that many other philosophers of the past lacked, such as Hegel and Kant, in whose footsteps the American philosopher follows (FUKUYAMA FRANCES.
 2004: 13).
 The need to "understand the Hegelian concept of man or human nature" (ibid: 232) nowadays looks like an anachronism.
-Enriched with the results of my own research, I hope that my reasoning will fit into the macro-sociological paradigm of civilizational analysis, which in our time is gaining more and more supporters.
+Enriched by the results of my research, I hope that my thoughts will fit into the macro-sociological paradigm of civilizational analysis if it is done retrospectively.

-This once again indicates that the ongoing close interaction between science and business does not solve problems without taking into account the moral component of human activity.
-In December 2017, the Club of Rome presented its 43rd report entitled "Come on!", which begins with a statement that everyone knows that the world is in crisis.
-Everyone also knows that the crisis is cyclical.
-However, the authors of the report argue that this is not the case:
+There is currently a close interaction between science and business, but it does not solve the world's existing problems without taking into account the subtleties of the moral component of human activity.
+Without this, businesses are experiencing cyclical crises, which the world has become accustomed to and solves using various methods, including military ones.
+In December 2017, the Club of Rome presented its 43rd report, entitled "Come on!", which begins with the statement that everyone knows that the world is experiencing a crisis, and everyone also knows that crises can be cyclical.
+However, the authors of the report rightly argue that this is not the case:

 The crisis is not cyclical but growing.
 And it is not limited to the nature around us.
-There are also a social crisis, a political, and cultural crisis, a moral crisis, as well as a crisis of democracy, ideologies, and the capitalist system (WEIZSÄCKER, von ERNST ULRICH, WIJKMAN ANDERS.
+There is also a social crisis, a political and cultural crisis, a moral crisis, as well as a crisis of democracy, ideologies, and the capitalist system (WEIZSÄCKER, von ERNST ULRICH, WIJKMAN ANDERS.
 2018, 2).

 Other thinkers conclude that the world is going through a global crisis, the essence of which is the loss of stability in the system of "Humanity".
 Each of them comes to this idea based on their analysis of events and phenomena in the world.
 A comprehensive analysis in the European-American context was made in the recently published work of a Czech philosopher (KOMAREK STANISLAV.
 2020), and another scientist summarized the threats that the current crisis is fraught with:

-Some scientists focus on other processes and phenomena being not so obvious, but so potentially dangerous to humankind that precludes the onset of a new "dark age" with the destruction of all modern cultures and civilizations.
+Some scientists focus on other processes and phenomena that are not so obvious, but so potentially dangerous to humankind that they preclude the onset of a new "dark age" with the destruction of all modern cultures and civilizations.
 (FLECHTHEIM OSSIP K., 1988: 18.
 Translation from German).
-The consequence of scientific and technological progress has been the leveling of the individual, which is now dominated by features or consumers, or producers.
+The consequence of scientific and technological progress has been the leveling of the individual, who is now dominated by features of consumers or producers.

-Excessive consumption and the accompanying desire for wealth are considered by many scientists to be the main threat to the development of mankind, which the Marxist philosophers realized earlier than others.
+Excessive consumption and the accompanying desire for wealth are considered by many scientists, following G. Vico, to be the main threat to the development of mankind, which the Marxist philosophers realized earlier than others.

 The desire for wealth, embracing individuals and entire nations, leads to the opposite result – decay and death (cited from LIFSHITS MIKH.
 1994: X).